TheGoldLab/Lab_Pipelines/README.md

 This helps ensure that you are able to use pyramid independent of the Lab Pipeline repo.

 ## Testing Pyramid
-Now, we will see if we can use the new pipeline with pyramid on some raw data.
+Now, we will see if you can use the new pipeline with pyramid on some raw data.
 There are example scripts written in the Python programming language that pass data through pyramid.
 These allow you to specify the locations of folders on your computer and the file you want to convert and then run pyramid, avoiding having to interact with the computer through the command line as suggested in the pyramid documentation/readme.

 Older data were likely collected with a Plexon system and have a .plx file extension.
 On the other hand, OpenEphys is the software that accepts data from Neuropixels probes (large-scale neural recording), and these files have an .nwb extension (although it can also save binary files).
 These different formats require different "readers" to extract data into pyramid.
 We are also using a different spike sorting algorithm for OpenEphys data.
 There are separate Python scripts depending on whether you're converting a .plx or .nwb file.